fieldtrip/website/tutorial/preproc/denoising_opm.md

 cfg.statistic = 'depsamplesT';
 cfg.design    = design;
 stat = ft_timelockstatistics(cfg, tlck_trials, tlck_trials0);

+cfg        = [];
+cfg.layout = 'fieldlinebeta2bz_helmet.mat';
+cfg.linecolor = 'spatial';
+cfg.viewmode = 'butterfly';
+cfg.parameter = 'stat';
+ft_multiplotER(cfg, stat);
 ```

-Here, we have created two data structures, one containing the single trial data in a 3-dimensional #trial x #channel x #time point matrix, and the other one containing a matrix with all zeros.
+In the above, we have created two data structures, one containing the single trial data in a 3-dimensional #trial x #channel x #time point matrix, and the other one containing a matrix with all zeros.
 This is needed, because the low-level FieldTrip functions that compute test statistics expect data from 2 conditions in the input.
 Using a data object with all zeros allows us to compute a T-statistic 'against 0'.
 Note that the T-statistic has not been computed here to assess statistical significance, it's used as a metric to quantify the reliability with which the averaged signals deviate from 0.

+{% include image src="/assets/img/tutorial/denoising_opm/erf_nodenoise_tstat.png" width="500" %}

 ## Denoising with SSP